 DHA (docosahexaenoic acid)

 DHA may also have anti-inflammatory effects, although its mechanisms are less direct than those of EPA.
-It is involved in the production of resolvins and protectins, molecules that help resolve inflammation and protect neuronal tissue.
+It is involved in the production of resolvins and protectins, molecules that help to resolve inflammation and protect neuronal tissue.

 Roles in the body and impact on health